leoforfree/cz-customizable/README.md

 ![screenshot](screenshot.png)

 Suitable for large teams working with multiple projects with their own commit scopes.
-When you specify the scopes in your `.cz-config.js`, `cz-customizable` will allow you to **select** the pre-defined scopes.
-So no more scope spelling mistakes embarrassing you in your changelog file.
+When you specify the scopes in your `.cz-config.js`, `cz-customizable` allows you to **select** the pre-defined scopes.
+No more spelling mistakes embarrassing you when generating the changelog file.

-You can specify the commit types, scopes and override scopes for specific types.
-Please refer to Options secion bellow.